Local engagement days

 Resident engagement days

-The format of the days varies from region to region, but you’ll always get the chance to relax and enjoy yourself, while meeting other residents, learning more about Clarion and putting any questions you might have to senior staff.
+Days can vary from region to region, but you’ll always get the chance to relax and enjoy yourself.
+You'll also get the opportunity to meet other residents, learn more about Clarion, and talk with senior Clarion staff.

-Check social media and local posters for information about events in your area.
+Check social media and local posters for the upcoming events in your area.

 By sharing our stories and views, we were able to help shift the perception of young people.